Arthur Vicars and the theft of the Irish Crown Jewels

 A massive police investigation was launched, with Detective Chief Inspector John Kane of Scotland Yard arriving in Ireland to lead the operation.
 Vicars publicly blamed his assistant for the theft, but Kane dismissed the accusation.
 Vicars was eventually found guilty of negligence and incompetence and forced to resign from his position.

 There were various theories as to the whereabouts of the jewels put forward by both the public and the press.
-Members of the inner circle of the Dublin authorities were accused of taking part in a homosexual orgy, and that the true thief couldn’t be identified without publicly revealing the after-hours activity taking place inside the Castle.
+Members of the inner circle of the Dublin authorities were accused of taking part in a homosexual orgy, and the true thief couldn’t be identified without publicly revealing the after-hours activity taking place inside the Castle.

 Another theory was that the Irish Republican Brotherhood had stolen the jewels and smuggled them to America to be sold to raise money for their preparation for an uprising against British rule.